learndevopsonline/learndevopsonline/docs/RoboShop-Project/cart.md

 # 06-Cart

-User is a microservice that is responsible for Cart Service in RobotShop e-commerce portal.
+Cart is a microservice that is responsible for Cart Service in RobotShop e-commerce portal.

 :::tip Hint
 Developer has chosen NodeJs, Check with developer which version of NodeJS is needed.